malwaredllc/byob/README.md

 __Disclaimer__: This project should be used for authorized testing or educational purposes only.

-BYOB is an open-source project that provides a framework for security researchers and developers to study basic botnet architecture and behavior, in order to deepen their understanding of the sophisticated malware that infects millions of devices every year and spawns modern botnets, in order to improve their ability to develop counter-measures against these threats.
+BYOB is an open-source post-exploitation framework for students, researchers and developers.
+It includes features such as:
+- Pre-built C2 server
+- Custom payload generator
+- 12 post-exploitation modules

-It is designed to allow developers to easily implement their own code and add cool new features *without* having to write a **RAT** (Remote Administration Tool) or a **C2** (Command & Control server) from scratch.
+It is designed to allow students and developers to easily implement their own code and add cool new features *without* having to write a C2 server or Remote Administration Tool from scratch.

-*The RAT's key feature is that arbitrary code/files can be remotely loaded into memory from the C2 and executed on the target machine without writing anything to the disk.*

 This project has 2 main parts: the **original console-based application** (`/byob`) and the **web GUI** (`/web-gui`).

 # Web GUI

 ## Dashboard
-A control panel for your C2 server with a point-and-click interface for executing post-exploitation modules across your botnet.
-The dashboard includes a map of your bots across the globe, and hashrate trackers & graphs for those of you mining Monero.
+A control panel for your C2 server with a point-and-click interface for executing post-exploitation modules.
+The dashboard includes an interactive map of client machines and

 ![dashboard_preview](https://github.com/malwaredllc/byob/blob/master/web-gui/buildyourownbotnet/assets/images/previews/preview-dashboard.png)

 ## Payload Generator
 The payload generator uses black magic involving Docker containers & Wine servers to compile executable payloads for any platform/architecture you select.
+These payloads spawn reverse TCP shells with communication over the network encrypted via AES-256 after generating a secure symmetric key using the [Diffie-Hellman IKE](https://tools.ietf.org/html/rfc2409).

 ![payloads_preview](https://github.com/malwaredllc/byob/blob/master/web-gui/buildyourownbotnet/assets/images/previews/preview-payloads2.png)

 ## Terminal Emulator
-The web app includes an in-browser terminal emulator so you can still have direct shell access even when using the GUI
+The web app includes an in-browser terminal emulator so you can still have direct shell access even when using the web GUI.

 ![terminal_preview](https://github.com/malwaredllc/byob/blob/master/web-gui/buildyourownbotnet/assets/images/previews/preview-shell.png)